tarowatanabe/expgram/doc/expgram.py.rst

    - This will result in an indexed counts as *<output>.modified*.

-5. Estimate ngram language model and output as *<output>.lm*.
+5. Estimate ngram language model and output as *<output>.estimated*.
+6. Tranform into a backward trie and output as *<output>.lm*.
-6. Quantize estimated ngram language model and output as *<output>.lm.quantize*.
+7. Quantize estimated ngram language model and output as *<output>.lm.quantize*.

 You can perform the whole pipeline in parallel either by specifying the number of threads (via **--threads** option), or by specifying the